Can You Freeze Honey? Best Storing Practices

 You should also leave a small amount of space at the top of the jar in case the honey expands a bit as it hardens in the freezer.
 It shouldn’t expand too much since its water content is so low, but it’s always a good idea to leave a little extra space just in case.

-Clean and Dry the Jar
+Step 2: Clean and dry the jar.

 Use a damp cloth to wipe down any excess honey from the sides of the jar and the lid.
 Then dry the jar completely using a soft towel.
 Allowing it to air dry for about half an hour can help ensure that even the most microscopic water droplets have evaporated.

-Bag and Freeze
+Step 3: Bag and freeze.

-Place the honey jar in a freezer-safe storage bag and seal that up, removing as much air as possible.
+Place the honey jar in a freezer-safe storage bag and seal it up, removing as much air as possible.
 This is another fail-safe to prevent a giant mess if the jar somehow opens in the freezer.

 Finally, put your jar in the freezer.
 Your honey is safe until you’re ready to use it in the future.